zaboco/typed-machine/README.md

 ### Types

-##### `DefineTemplate`
+#### `DefineTemplate`
 This is a higher order type, that build the Template for the Machine.
-It takes the State, and a definition type must have the following shape:
+It takes the State, and a definition type that must have the following shape:
 ```ts
 Record<string, {
   transitionPayloads: Record<string, any>;